-All foreign nationals applying for admission to Southeastern Louisiana University should contact the Office of Admissions, SLU 10752, Hammond, LA 70402, USA, to request an application form.
+All foreign nationals applying for admission to Southeastern Louisiana University should contact the International Services, SLU 10752, Hammond, LA 70402, USA, for admission information.
 Foreign applicants must submit the following materials before eligibility for admission can be determined:

 - 1. Application for admission accompanied by a non-refundable \$30.00 (thirty dollar, US currency) fee. - 2.
 Statement of financial responsibility, giving name and address of sponsor.
 International students are not eligible for Federal Financial Aid.
 Each applicant must show that he/she will be fully supported either by private or governmental sources. - 3.
 An official copy of TOEFL (Test of English as a Foreign Language) scores for all whose native language is not English.
-A minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 173 on the computer test, is required for admission.
+A minimum TOEFL score of 500 on the paper test, a minimum TOEFL score of 173 on the computer test or a minimum score of 61 on the iBT test, is required for admission.
 TOEFL scores will be accepted only from Educational Testing Service, Princeton, New Jersey, USA 08546, not from the applicant. - 4.
 Complete and official transcripts of high school and college work, translated into English.
 Students with college credits must meet the academic requirements demanded of all other transfer students. - 5.
 ACT (American College Test) scores: The ACT test must be taken prior to admission.